-- Kotlin is interoperable with Java, this means it's very easy for a Java developer to switch from Java to Kotlin and vice versa.
+- Kotlin is interoperable with Java, which means it's straightforward for a Java developer to switch from Java to Kotlin and vice versa.

 Disadvantages of Kotlin

-- Although performance-wise Kotlin is faster than Java, still the apps build on Java have a better build quality than Kotlin.
+- Although Kotlin is faster than Java performance-wise, apps built on Java have a better build quality than Kotlin.

-- Kotlin is a growing programming language, it does not have the huge community support as its biggest rival Java.
+- Kotlin is a growing programming language, but it does not have the vast community support as its biggest rival, Java.

-- Kotlin is a new player in the Android business, it has not many Java job opening as compared to Java.
+- Kotlin is a new player in the Android business, it has not had many Java job openings as compared to Java.